 The Everest view trek is one of the best treks in the Everest region of Nepal.
 It is relatively short compared to other treks, yet it is as beautiful as any other treks.
 This trek is designed for those who are limited in time and yet want to get a closer view of the world’s highest mountain Mt.
 Everest(8848 m).
 Furthermore, this trek offers exceptional sights of the world’s highest peaks, including Everest, Ama Dablam, Lhotse, Thamserku, and many more.
-In addition to this, it offering a chance to explore culturally affluent friendly Sherpa villages and gain insight into the rich Sherpa tradition, culture, and lifestyle.
+In addition, this trek offers a chance to explore culturally affluent Sherpa villages.
+And gain insight into the rich Sherpa tradition, culture, and lifestyle.

 The Everest view trek commences with a scenic flight to Lukla.
-Then, we continue towards Namche Bazaar.
-Namche Bazaar is a cultural hub and the major trading posts for the local Sherpa people of the Khumbu region.
+We spent two more days hiking up to Namche Bazaar.
+Namche Bazaar is the cultural hub and the major trading posts for the Sherpa people of the Khumbu region.
 Likewise, it is also a junction for trekkers and climbers in the Everest region.
 From Namche Bazaar, we continue further to Tengboche, where we will visit the world’s highest monastery at 3860m.
 Then from here, we continue to the Sherpa village of Khunde and Khumjung.
-Where we will also interact with local people to gain insight into their history, culture, tradition, and daily life.
+Where we will also interact with local people to gain insight into their culture, tradition, and daily life.
 Then we descend to Monjo, Lukla, and finally, fly to Kathmandu.

-- Sightseeing tour to various historical, natural, and cultural World Heritage sites in Kathmandu.
+- Sightseeing tour of World Heritage sites in Kathmandu.

 - Magnificent scenic mountain flight to Lukla from Kathmandu.

 - Experience the lifestyle traditions of people living in the Himalayas.

 - Scenic spectacular view of Mt.
 Everest from Everest view hotel Syangboche.

 - Explore the Sherpa Museum in Namche Bazaar.